shungyan/genai-desktop-app/README.md

 ## Disclaimer

 Due to hardware limitations of the Intel CometLake processor, OpenVINO LLM could not be executed efficiently on the available system.
-As a result, testing and evaluation were performed on an NVIDIA RTX 5070 GPU to ensure functional verification of the AI components.
+As a result, testing and evaluation were performed on an NVIDIA RTX 5070 GPU + Ollama to ensure functional verification of the AI components.